Refurbishment Loans for light, mid and heavy refurbishment works

 Both types of property refurbishment loans have a maximum loan value of 75% with exit fees that range from 0% to 2%.

 While these types of bridging property finance may have the same application process, it is still crucial for you to understand the specific differences between the two before applying for a bridging loan.

 You can refer to this guide to learn more:

 A project qualifies for a light refurbishment loan if there are no structural works involved.
 Lenders often cover refurbishment costs that are below 15% of the total property value.

 Since the refurbishment works are relatively lighter, the terms lenders set are often shorter, about 6 months.

-Property developers go for light refurbishment loan when renovating an investment property intended for rental income generation.
+Property developers go for a light refurbishment loan when renovating an investment property intended for rental income generation.
 A bridging loan commonly does not require you to have prior experience in completing any light refurbishment from the past, unlike development loans for large scale projects.

 Letting standards require the optimum condition of the commercial or residential property.
 Thereby, even minor damage or dysfunctions can affect its market value.
-If an investor or landlord purchase properties that require refurbishment, they have to secure repairs, small upgrades, and low-cost renovations.
+If an investor or landlord purchases properties that require refurbishment, they have to secure repairs, small upgrades, and low-cost renovations.